 The solutions to the system of equations are: x = -1, z = 1, y = 6

 Frequently Asked Questions

 What do you mean by a system of linear equations?

 Two or more linear equations having two or more variables so that all equations are considered at the same time is termed a system of linear equations.

 Give the condition that the system of linear equations has a unique solution.

-Give the condition that the system of linear equations has infinite solution.
+Give the condition that the system of linear equations has an infinite solution.